Father Who Raised Kamiyah Mobley, Kidnapped Florida Infant, Says ‘She’s Still My Child’

 Gloria Williams was arrested and is being charged with first-degree kidnapping and third-degree interference with custody.
 She currently remains in jail.

-Charles Manigo, the man who raised Mobley believing she was his daughter, was completely shocked over the news, as was everyone else who is involved.
+Charles Manigo, the man who raised Mobley believing she was his daughter, was completely shocked by the news, as was everyone else who is involved.
 Manigo said he had no idea the little girl he raised wasn’t actually his.
 Williams had reportedly told him she had given birth to Kamiyah while he was away, and the two continued to raise her together until the separated in 2003, at which point they had shared custody.

 “We just kept praying, hoping & believing”, Velma on her granddaughter’s return, 18 years after she was stolen https://t.co/dyPaxaUc8S